Skip to main content

 #

-Let’s mount the container with the found password:
+Mounting the container with the recovered password:

 elliot@exegol:~$ sudo veracrypt IT_BACKUP_201123.hc /mnt/ --password='Phantom2023!'